armanriazi/private/docs/self/programming/microservice/architecture.md

 #### Bounded contexts and microservices
 Bounded contexts divide a system by domains.
 They do not have to be microservices.
 They can also be implemented as modules in a deployment monolith.
-However, since the microservices are part of a larger system, dependencies between the modules cannot be completely avoided.
+However, since the microservices are part of a larger system, dependencies between the modules cannot be completely avoided. ommunication between bounded contexts can be triggered from **Domain events.**

 #### Evolution